The Libraries Acquire a Rare Book of the French and Italian Renaissance

 Due to the somewhat labyrinthine plot, multiple dream sequences, and the idiosyncratic language that combines Latin, Greek, Hebrew, and hieroglyphs, some critics have claimed the work is unreadable.
 Others have claimed that the complicated text and illustrations contain more mysteries to decode.

 The Hypnerotomachie is available for research in Special Collections.
-For more information, please contact Curator of Rare Books Cassie Brand.
+For more information, please contact the Curator of the Rare Book Collections Cassie Brand.